koldy/model/readme.md

 ### StringType

-`new StringType(defaultValue?: string)` accepts strings.
+`new StringType(defaultValue?: string|function)` accepts strings.
 If you pass a number, it'll be converted to string immediately.

 If string property is set to be not null, then values like `undefined` or `null` will be always casted to empty string.
 In other case, if property is nullable, then values like `undefined` and `null` will be `null`.
 Empty string value will